Sustainable Investing and Valuation

 Sustainable investment must generate a financial return.

 To keep global warming to only 1.5-2.0° (Net Zero 2050), we need to mobilise vast amounts of private sector capital – up to $120 trillion.
 This investment must be financially as well as socially viable.
 Popular tools such as ESG scoring, and measuring company exposures to the UN SDG’s, are largely silent on the key question … “does this make a good investment”.
 This is not to say that ESG analysis does not have a part to play in constructing investment cases – just that simple high-level analysis alone isn’t enough.
-This is a topic we will come back to in a later blog.

 But traditional financial approaches also have weaknesses

 Traditional financial analysis can be too myopic for sustainability.
 The focus of much of the equity analysis produced is on a relatively short time frame (the next two and sometimes three years).
 Implicit in this is the assumption that beyond the direct forecast period we have some form of steady state.
 And yet, in a world transitioning to net zero/green economy, the future is going to look very different from the past and the present.
 If the rise of tech giants like Microsoft, Amazon and Apple has taught us anything, its that true value is created well beyond the sell-sides’ traditional three year forecast period.